2021 Dallas Cowboys season: Week 8: at Minnesota Vikings

-Dak Prescott was benched for the game due to a grade 1 calf strain.
+Dak Prescott was declared inactive for the game due to a grade one calf strain he suffered in the New England game.
 Backup Cooper Rush got his first career start in place of Prescott.
 The Cowboys' defense allowed an opening-drive touchdown and was not able to collect any takeaways, but they gave the Vikings' offense a hard time all game and only allowed three field goals the rest of the game.
 The Cowboys won the game in the final minute when Cooper Rush connected with Amari Cooper for a five-yard touchdown pass.
 With the win, the Cowboys improved to 6–1.
 This was the Cowboys' second consecutive win over the Vikings, as well as the third at U.S. Bank Stadium.
 This was the first time the Cowboys won six in a row since 2016.

 Week 9: vs. Denver Broncos

 The Cowboys returned home to face the Denver Broncos.
 Dallas entered the game as 10-point home favorites, seeking their first win against Denver since the 1995 season.
 However, the Cowboys' offense was stymied by the Broncos defense the entire game.
 The Cowboys recorded their second blocked punt of the season, but the Broncos recovered to retain possession.
 Dallas' only points came on two touchdowns to Malik Turner, but the outcome was already decided in favor of the Broncos.
-The 30-16 loss dropped the Cowboys to 6–2 on the season, and 0–7 in their last 7 matchups against the Broncos.
+The 30–16 loss dropped the Cowboys to 6–2 on the season, and 0–7 in their last 7 matchups against the Broncos.
 Dallas never held a lead against Denver, and was held under twenty points, both firsts for the season.

 Week 10: vs. Atlanta Falcons

 The Cowboys rebounded in a considerable way.
 The Cowboys offense combined for 43 points off of 431 yards.
 The scoring began with CeeDee Lamb hauling in Dak Prescott's pass for a touchdown to give the Cowboys the early lead.
 The Falcons responded with a field goal for their lone scoring play of the game.
 Afterwards, the Cowboys put up 36 unanswered points, 29 of which came in the second quarter.
-Ezekiel Elliott scored two touchdown runs to extend Dallas' lead to 21-3, before Lamb caught his second touchdown to make it 28-3.
+Ezekiel Elliott scored two touchdown runs to extend Dallas' lead to 21–3, before Lamb caught his second touchdown to make it 28–3.
 The special teams would also contribute with Nahshon Wright returning a blocked punt for a touchdown.
 As the Cowboys led 36–3 at halftime, their defense intercepted the Falcons three times in as many drives.
 One of those interceptions was by Trevon Diggs, who had not intercepted a pass since Week 6 against the Patriots.
 With this win, the Cowboys improved to 7–2.